ppenteado/ominas_doc/wiki_out/demo/saturn_example.rst

     .. code:: IDL

-    	  idl ominas saturn.example
+    	  ominas ominas saturn_example

-  	 or from within IDL using:
+  	 or from within an OMINAS IDL session using:

     .. code:: IDL

-    	  @saturn.example
+    	  @saturn_example

   	 After the example stops, later code samples in this file may be executed by pasting them onto the IDL command line.